-68. Thus, although under the Conrail Poison Pill Plan the Conrail

-Board is empowered to "determine[] by action ... prior to such time as any person becomes an Acquiring Person" that the Distribution Date will occur on a date later than November 7, the Conrail board had contractually purported to bind itself not to do so.
+87. Thus, although under the Conrail Poison Pill Plan the Conrail Board is empowered to "determine[] by action ... prior to such time as any person becomes an Acquiring Person" that the Distribution Date will occur on a date later than November 7, the Conrail board had contractually purported to bind itself not to do so.

-69. If the Distribution Date had been permitted to occur, Conrail, its shareholders, and its other constituents would have faced catastrophic irreparable injury.
-If the Distribution Date occurs and then the CSX Transaction does not occur for any number of reasons -- for instance, because (i) the Conrail shareholders do not tender sufficient shares in the CSX offer, (ii) the Conrail shareholders do not approve the CSX merger, (iii) the merger does not receive required regulatory approvals, or (iv) CSX exercises one of the conditions to its obligation to complete its offer - -- Conrail would be essentially incapable of being acquired or engaging in a business combination until 2005.
+88. If the Distribution Date had been permitted to occur, Conrail, its shareholders, and its other constituents would have faced catastrophic irreparable injury.
+If the Distribution Date occurs and then the CSX Transaction does not occur for any number of reasons -- for instance, because (i) the Conrail shareholders do not tender sufficient shares in the CSX offer, (ii) the Conrail shareholders do not approve the CSX merger, (iii) the merger does not receive required regulatory approvals, or (iv) CSX exercises one of the conditions to its obligation to complete its offer -- Conrail would be essentially incapable of being acquired or engaging in a business combination until 2005.
 This would be so regardless of the benefits and strategic advantages of any business combination which might otherwise be available to Conrail.
 In the present environment of consolidation in the railroad industry, such a disability would plainly be a serious irremediable disadvantage to Conrail, its shareholders and all of its constituencies.

-70. As a result of plaintiffs' demand that the Distribution Date be postponed and of their motion for a temporary restraining order, the Conrail board met on November 4, hours prior to the scheduled hearing on plaintiffs' motion, and, with the required permission of CSX, extended the Distribution Date until ten days after any person acquires 10% or more of Conrail's shares.
+89. As a result of plaintiffs' demand that the Distribution Date be postponed and of their motion for a temporary restraining order, the Conrail board met on November 4, hours prior to the scheduled hearing on plaintiffs' motion, and, with the required permission of CSX, extended the Distribution Date until ten days after any person acquires 10% or more of Conrail's shares.
 As a result, the Court denied plaintiffs' motion as moot.

 The 270-Day Lock-Out

-71. Setting aside the Poison Pill Lock-In, the CSX Merger Agreement also contains an unprecedented provision purporting to bind Conrail's directors not to terminate the CSX Merger Agreement for 270 days regardless of whether their fiduciary duties require them to do so.
+90. Setting aside the Poison Pill Lock-In, the CSX Merger Agreement also contains an unprecedented provision purporting to bind Conrail's directors not to terminate the CSX Merger Agreement for 270 days regardless of whether their fiduciary duties require them to do so.
 The pertinent provisions appear in Section 4.2 of the CSX Merger Agreement.
 Under that section, Conrail covenants not to solicit, initiate or encourage other takeover proposals, or to provide information to any party interested in making a takeover proposal.
-The CSX Merger Agreement builds in an exception to this prohibition -- it provides that prior to the earlier of the closing of the CSX Offer and Conrail shareholder approval of the CSX Merger, or after 270 days from the date of the CSX Merger Agreement, if the Conrail board determines upon advice of counsel that its fiduciary duties require it to do so, Conrail may provide information to and engage in negotiations with another bidder.
-Thus, the drafters of the CSX Merger Agreement - - no doubt counsel for Conrail and CSX -- recognize that there are circumstances in which Conrail's directors would be required by their fiduciary duties to consider a competing acquisition bid.
+The CSX Merger Agreement builds in an exception to this prohibition -- it provides that prior to the earlier of the closing of the first CSX Offer and Conrail shareholder approval of the CSX Merger, or after 270 days from the date of the CSX Merger Agreement, if the Conrail board determines upon advice of counsel that its fiduciary duties require it to do so, Conrail may provide information to and engage in negotiations with another bidder.
+Consummation of the first CSX offer resulted, under this provision, in barring Conrail from providing information to or negotiating with a competing bidder until after expiration of the 270-Day Lock-Out.
+However, inclusion of the "fiduciary out" language in Section 4.2 plainly indicated that the drafters of the CSX Merger Agreement -- no doubt counsel for Conrail and CSX -- recognize that there are circumstances in which Conrail's directors would be required by their fiduciary duties to consider a competing acquisition bid.